Eunyoung Choi: Transition to producing

-Also in 2021, Choi announced her returned to directing with the revelation that she would helm one of nine short films created for Star Wars: Visions (2021), a short film anthology project depicting diverse stories within the Star Wars universe.
+Also in 2021, Choi returned to directing and helmed one of nine short films created for Star Wars: Visions, a short film anthology project depicting diverse stories within the Star Wars universe.
 The short film Choi directed, entitled Akakiri, centered on the story of a princess and a Jedi.
-In addition to Akakiri, Choi produced another short film which Science SARU contributed to the anthology: T0-B1, directed by Abel Góngora.
+In addition to Akakiri, Choi produced another short film that Science Saru contributed to the anthology: T0-B1, directed by Abel Góngora.
 Both films were released worldwide on September 22, 2021 on Disney+.
 The anthology as a whole received stellar reviews, with Choi's directorial work attracting praise.